Friedrich Hultsch

-Friedrich Otto Hultsch (22 July 1833, Dresden – 6 April 1906, Dresden) was a German classical philologist and historian of mathematics in antiquity.
+Friedrich Otto Hultsch (22 July 1833 in Dresden – 6 April 1906 in Dresden) was a German classical philologist and historian of mathematics in antiquity.

 Biography

 After graduating from the Dresden Kreuzschule, Friedrich Hultsch studied classical philology at the University of Leipzig from 1851 to 1855.
 After a probationary year at the Kreuzschule, he was employed in 1857 as a second Adjunkt at the Alte Nikolaischule in Leipzig.
 In 1858 he became a teacher at the Zwickau Gymnasium.
 In 1861 Hultsch was again employed at the Kreuzschule, where he was the rector from 1868 until his retirement in 1889.
 From 1879 to 1882 he also headed the newly founded Wettiner Gymnasium.

 Hultsch specialized in historical metrology and textual criticism concerning mathematical antiquity.